 Dealing with gloves is one of the trickiest issues of cold weather climbing.
 At times, you may have to sacrifice warmth and waterproofness for dexterity.
 I usually carry a thinner glove for travel and a bulkier, warmer glove for the summit.
 Finding a glove that balances breathability with waterproofness is the holy grail.
 It may take you several trips to learn what your glove strategy needs to be.

-5. Gather the right gear.
+5. Gather the right gear

-My usual tactic is to borrow as much as I can so I can try difference kinds of gear before spending large amounts of money.
-And don’t be afraid to try to make do with what you already have.
+My usual tactic is to borrow as much as I can so I can try different kinds of gear before spending large amounts of money.
+And don’t be afraid to try and make do with what you already have.
 I used waterproof summer boots for many of my first winter jaunts—I just made sure that my socks were extra thick!
 Still, it will be hard to avoid investing in some new and expensive shiny gear—because the right gear is about your comfort and safety.

 Below is a basic list for the winter mountaineer.
 If you haven’t realized it yet, you have to carry a lot more gear in the winter.